ShreyPandit/Parsimonious_Computing-using_LALR/README.md

 The dataset used is GEO (Gene Expression Omnibus) The data set consists of 129,158 gene expression profiles or samples obtained from the Affymetrix microarray platform.
 Each profile is associated with 22,268 gene probes, Out of which 978 are landmark genes and the remaining 21,290 are target genes whose values are to be predicted. <br>
 # Results<br>
 The results emphasise that using LALR we can reduce one Layer of Neurons and Compute to the same level of Performance, all because of using LALR which results in faster computation and early convergence. <br>
+The paper also prosposes another activation function A-ReLU which performs better than the conventional activation functions. <br>
 <img src="./Images/parsimonius.png" alt="result image"/>